zhouyl/flowblade/docs/components/buttons/button-group.md

 # ButtonGroup

 Button group component for grouping multiple buttons together.
+ButtonGroup provides a way to group related buttons with support for horizontal and vertical layouts.

 ## Basic Usage